lgw2/lgw2.github.io/_teaching/csci112-summer-2021/classwork/classwork1.md

 	questions:
 	1. What time is classwork due?
 	2. What time are labs and programs due?
 	3. What is your github username?
+(If you don't already have one, just do Part 2 of the assignment first, where you will create one.)
 	4. What part of the course makes up the most of your grade?
 	5. Someone asks you for help with a lab because they are getting an error they don't understand.
 	Is either of the following is okay?